 High levels of child poverty can impose a substantial economic cost to the United States.
 In 2018, a study by Michael McLaughlin and Mark R. Rank of Washington University in St. Louis measured the economic cost of child poverty by quantifying the costs of lower economic productivity, higher healthcare costs, and costs associated with crime, homelessness, and child maltreatment.
 The authors acknowledge that other important costs exist — such as emotional harm to children — but they are not easily quantifiable.

-For each dollar spent to reduce poverty, McLaughlin and Rank estimated the government saves at least $7 on the future economic costs of poverty — making it a worthwhile investment, even from purely a budgeting standpoint.
+For each dollar spent to reduce poverty, McLaughlin and Rank estimated the government saves at least $7 on the future economic costs of poverty — making it a worthwhile investment from purely a budgeting standpoint.

 Conclusion

-It is unfortunate that child poverty remains a significant structural problem in the United States — and that the SPM for children doubled in 2022.
+Child poverty remains a significant structural problem in the United States, proven by the SPM’s rise in the past two years.
 In the longer term, a better understanding of the economic effects of child poverty can help policymakers make informed decisions about the most efficient use of federal dollars for anti-poverty programs and initiatives.

 Image credit: Photo by Spencer Platt/Getty Images